bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 So before we talk about that one, just maybe to make it clear, the public key that I use to find the payment is already existing in the transaction.
 And this is kind of the important part of silent payments.
 There is nothing extra.
-Cause I think in stealth addresses, they had a similar way where you would have this ephemeral secret and then they would encrypt it in an op return.
+Cause I think in stealth addresses, they had a similar way where you would have this ephemeral secret and then they would encrypt it in an `OP_RETURN`.
 But then it was kind of obvious and the user had to pay more.
 So once I've created that shared secret, as the sender, like Sjor's mentioned, if I use just the shared secret, both of us know the shared secret.
 So then either one of us could spend it.